 By “layers”, we’re really talking about the order of preference of go-to solutions when you need to act immediately.

-Think of this kind of like when you (or someone you’re with) sustains an injury – first response is to apply emergency triage or first aid, then the ambulance and EMT’s are the next preferable solution, while reaching the Hospital and receiving full medical attention is the ultimate objective.
+Think of this kind of like when you (or someone you’re with) sustains an injury – the crucial first response is to apply emergency triage or first aid, then getting the ambulance and EMT’s on the scene as soon as possible is the next critical objective, while reaching the hospital and receiving full medical attention is the ultimate objective.

-So it also goes in an imminent or unfolding disaster situation – your EDC becomes the first line of defense in your response and reaction plan.
+So it also goes in an imminent or unfolding disaster situation – your everyday carry kit becomes the first line of defense in your response and reaction plan.

 While the ultimate goal in such a situation is to get to a place where you can implement your full reaction strategy (maybe evacuating to a bug out location), the immediate objective is to calmly and effectively deal with the developing situation.